-Organic compound (Latin urea), which must not be confused with uric acid.
-It is used by many animals as the end product of the metabolism of nitrogen compounds such as amino acids and proteins produced and excreted in the urine.
-Pure urea is a white, crystalline, slightly ammonia-smelling, non-toxic and hygienically safe solid.
-The urea was discovered in 1773 and was the first organic compound, which was then produced in 1828 for the first time synthetically.
-This revolutionary invention contradicted the former belief that organic substances could only be produced by the so-called "vis vitalis" (life force) and was the beginning of organic chemistry.
+Organic compound (lat.
+Urea) that should not be confused with uric acid.
+It is used by many animals as the end product of the metabolism of nitrogen compounds such as amino acids and proteins are produced and excreted in the urine.
+Pure urea is a white, crystalline, non-toxic and hygienically safe solid that smells slightly of ammonia.
+The urea was discovered in 1773 and was the first organic compound to be synthetically produced for the first time in 1828.
+This revolutionary invention contradicted the doctrine of the time that organic substances can only be produced by the so-called "vis vitalis" (vital force) and was the beginning of organic chemistry.

-The urea, also known as carbonic acid diamide, is a so-called amide in addition to calcium cyanamide fertilizer because he nitrogen in amide form (salts of ammonia).
-Due to its high nitrogen content of almost 50%, it is the world's most important nitrogen fertilizer used in viticulture.
-Urea may be at the fermentation in small quantities also enter the wine, where he long term with ethanol to ethyl carbamate responding.
-This substance is suspected to be carcinogenic in humans.
-If the amount of urea exceeds 1 mg / l for wines intended for longer storage, the enzyme may be used urease the urea in ammonia and carbon dioxide split and thus reduced.
+The urea, also known as carbonic acid diamide, is a so-called amide as well as calcium cyanamide fertilizer because he nitrogen in amide form (salts of ammonia).
+Due to its high nitrogen content of almost 50%, it is the most important nitrogen fertilizer used in viticulture worldwide.
+Urea can be found in the fermentation in small quantities also get into the wine, where it can be used in the longer term ethanol to ethyl carbamate responding.
+This substance is suspected of being carcinogenic in humans.
+If the amount of urea in wines intended for prolonged storage exceeds 1 mg / l, the enzyme can urease the urea in ammonia and carbon dioxide split and thus reduced.